diwic/reffers-rs/docs/Pointers.md

 Now we can change the fields inside `Bicycle` and `Wheel`, and still avoid mutable references.

+Two additional notes:

+ 1) Cell is generally preferred over RefCell, where both are applicable, because Cell just copies data in and out instead of borrowing it, thereby circumventing the problem.
+But in many cases Cell won't work, due to the types that a Cell can contain is quite limited.

-In case memory is scarce, it could be good to remember that every `Rc` (and `Arc`) costs two extra `usize`, and a `RefCell` costs one extra `usize`. `Cell`s have no extra memory cost.
+ 2) In case memory is scarce, it could be good to remember that every `Rc` (and `Arc`) costs two extra `usize`, and a `RefCell` costs one extra `usize`. `Cell`s have no extra memory cost.
 If this is a problem, feel free to have a look at [my Rc/RefCell struct](https://docs.rs/reffers/%5E0/reffers/rc/) which has configurable overhead and a few other features that the ordinary Rc/RefCell does not have.